Simons Ministry

 The Simons Ministry was in office in Luxembourg from 23 September 1853 to 26 September 1860.
 Initially it just consisted of three members of the government, to which two more were added on 23 September 1854.

 It was reshuffled on 24 June 1856, and again on 2 June 1857, when Paul de Scherff was placed in charge of railways, and Guillaume-Mathias Augustin took over his portfolio of Public Works.

 On 29 November 1857 there was a third reshuffle, and a fourth on 12 November 1858.
 From 23 June to 15 July 1859 Mathias Simons and Jean Ulveling were the only members of the government, after which Édouard Thilges was added again.

 Transition

-The Willmar government seemed to enjoy the favour of the Lieutenant-Governor Prince Henry, who dismissed it only reluctantly.
+The preceding Willmar government seemed to enjoy the favour of the Lieutenant-Governor Prince Henry, who dismissed it only reluctantly.
 During a conversation at Walferdange Castle, the Prince confided in the minister Édouard Thilges "that he had been very happy with the preceding Willmar-Metz cabinet, and that it was only by order of the king that the cabinet was dismissed and the Simons cabinet had been installed in its place".
 To signal his disapproval, he waited three weeks before accepting the candidates proposed by Charles-Mathias Simons.
 The latter had been charged with forming a new government after Wurth-Paquet, president of the Court, had refused this task.